alinstein/Human-Identification-with-ECG--/README.md

 ## Getting Started

-The code for the project implemented using ADMM is in file "Code_ADMM_method.mat" In the file "Final Code.mat", you can find code for optimization using all the method such as ADMM, Proximal Point Algrithm and CVX.
+The code for the project implemented using ADMM is in file "Code_ADMM_method.mat".

+In the file "Final Code.mat", you can find code for optimization using all the method such as ADMM, Proximal Point Algrithm and CVX.